Chronology of World War II

 Images from April 21, 1944

-The US landings at Tanahmera Bay, 21 April 1944
+The US landings at Tanahmera Bay

-US landings at Tanahmera Bay
+The US landings at Tanahmera Bay

-OS2U Floatplane Returns to USS Boston after Rescuing an Airman, 21 April 1944
+OS2U Floatplane Returns to USS Boston

-OS2U floatplane returns to USS <i>Boston</i>
+OS2U Floatplane Returns to USS <i>Boston</i>

 A One-man Submarine on Peter Beach